reactphp/http/README.md

 Given that this does not apply to this server, the following `PSR-7 StreamInterface` methods are not used and SHOULD NOT be called:
 `tell()`, `eof()`, `seek()`, `rewind()`, `write()` and `read()`.
-If this is an issue for your use case, it's highly recommended to use the [`RequestBodyBufferMiddleware`](#requestbodybuffermiddleware) instead.
+If this is an issue for your use case and/or you want to access uploaded files, it's highly recommended to use the [`RequestBodyBufferMiddleware`](#requestbodybuffermiddleware) instead.
 The `ReactPHP ReadableStreamInterface` gives you access to the incoming request body as the individual chunks arrive: